How the Tenure Process Works

 This is an advisory committee to the Provost.
 They will review the packages of all candidates from the institute, record their votes, and forward their recommendations to the Provost.

 - Office of the Provost

-The Provost considers all the information that has been compiled for each candidate and transmits his/her recommendation to the President.
+The Provost considers all the information that has been compiled for each candidate and transmits his/her recommendation (March or later)